Status: Fairly common regular breeder southeast, locally rare regular elsewhere in east. Casual summer visitor central. Rare casual fall migrant east.

-There are two reports of vagrants, if correctly identified: one was in mixed conifers and hardwoods in Thomas Co 13 Jun 1983 (Dwyer 1988), a report considered hypothetical by Bray (1994), and another was reported far to the northwest at Smith Lake SRA, Sheridan Co, in 1995.
+There are two reports of vagrants, if correctly identified: one was in mixed conifers and hardwoods in Thomas Co 13 Jun 1983 (Dwyer 1988), a report considered hypothetical by Bray (1994), and another was “seen and heard” far to the northwest at Smith Lake SRA, Sheridan Co, 8 Jun 1995 (Steven Jones, pers. comm.).
 Oddly, it has bred in only a single South Dakota location since the 1980s, that in the center of the state (Tallman et al 2002).

 Fall: Departure is probably in Sep based on data from nearby states, although the only Nebraska reports after Jun are 17 Jul 1992 Saunders Co, 19 Jul 1990 Douglas Co, 4 Aug 2001 Saunders Co, 8 Aug 1983 Cass Co (Green 1984), 9 Aug 2003 Wolf Lake, Saunders Co, 15 Aug (Johnsgard 1980), and 18 Aug 2000 Wolf Lake.
 The latest Kansas date is 16 Sep (Thompson et al 2011).
 Detection is difficult after singing ceases in early Jul.